lchen198/wypyplus/README.md

 # How do I customize WyPyPlus?

-The original wypy code is highly compressed.
-However, variable names are carefully picked so that the code is still somewhat readable.
+A fully commented source code is available here:
+[wypyplus_with_comment.py](https://github.com/lchen198/wypyplus/blob/main/cgi-bin/wypyplus_with_comment.py]

-For example, if you don't like the CSS, just replace ```<head><link rel='stylesheet' href='..\sakura.css' type='text/css'></head> ```with whatever you like.
+You can easily modify the souce code.
+If you don't like the CSS, just replace ```<head><link rel='stylesheet' href='..\sakura.css' type='text/css'></head> ```with whatever you like.
 You can find a lot more themes in [this site](https://dohliam.github.io/dropin-minimal-css).

- WyPyPlus supports AsciiMath notation.
-If you want to write LaTeX, include the following instead.
+If you want to add support for AsciiMath or LaTeX, include the following:
 ```
  <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>
 ```